 If a product has not been stored properly, for example it has been left with the lid off for long periods of time, the product may 'go off' before either the best before date or the period after opening has passed.
 It is easy to spot this as these products may be discoloured, smell different or look unusual (lumpy rather than smooth for example).
-If this is the case, the product should not be used as they will certainly be unpleasant, might not do their job properly or could be a risk to someone whose skin is not healthy (cut or sunburnt skin for example).
+If this is the case, the product should not be used as they will certainly be unpleasant, might not do their job properly or could be a risk to someone whose skin is not healthy; for example, if you have broken or sunburnt skin.

 With correct storage and handling, cosmetic products should remain in good condition for their expected life.
 However, if a product discolours or has an unpleasant smell, it should be discarded since this indicates the product is not as it should be.

 Many brands are now offering sustainable options in the form of refillable packaging.
 This may be in the form of a container that you take back to the shop to be refilled or a container that you refill at home from a larger container of the same product.
-On this page you have already read about the importance of storing cosmetics and toiletries properly and how easily products can become contaminated, especially with microorganisms, once containers have been opened.
+We all know about the importance of storing cosmetics and toiletries properly and that products can easily become contaminated, especially with microorganisms, once containers have been opened.
 This remains true when containers are refilled with ‘fresh’ product.

-To help protect yourself and your family from any potential contamination or old product that has ‘gone off’ but is still inside the container, shops or brands might ask you to wash or wash and dry a container before refilling it.
-If the instructions advise you to do this, it is extremely important that you follow these instructions.
+To help protect yourself and your family from any potential contamination or old product that has ‘gone off’ but is still inside the container, shops or brands might ask you to thoroughly wash, or wash and dry, a container before refilling it.
+If the instructions advise you to do this, it is extremely important that you follow these instructions carefully.